jedahan/jedahan.github.com/resume/index.md

 * Worked with bluetooth beacons for wayfinding in galleries.
 * Developed open source image recognition software.

-### Bit Wizard for [Bug Labs][] | Spring 2011 - Fall 2011
+### Bit Wizard for [Bug Labs][] | Spring [DATES in Months] 2011 - Fall [DATES in Months] 2011

-* Created getting started guide and tutorial application using jade, LESS and CoffeeScript for the BUG hardware prototyping platform, making it easier for new developers to quickly understand the components of the stack.
+* Created getting started guide and tutorial application using Jade, LESS and CoffeeScript for the BUG hardware prototyping platform, making it easier for new developers to quickly understand the components of the stack.
-* Write CoffeeScript/Mocha BDD tests for javascript libraries that interface with custom messaging platform.
+* Write CoffeeScript/Mocha BDD tests for JavaScript libraries that interface with custom messaging platform.
 * Create tutorial and sample web applications using jQuery and Arduino to help new developer ramp-up.

-### Web Developer at [Cold Spring Harbor Labs][] | Fall 2010-2011
+### Web Developer at [Cold Spring Harbor Labs][] | Fall [DATES in Months] 2010-2011

-* Redesign and implement ruby-on-rails laboratory information management system for experimental pipeline, helping speed up data entry and retreival.
+* Redesign and implement Ruby-on-Rails laboratory information management system for experimental pipeline, helping speed up data entry and retreival.

-### Cluster Sysadmin at [SUNY Stonybrook Research Foundation][] | 2007-2011

-* Maintain three debian-based, netbooting supercomputing clusters with a team of administrators.

-### Web Developer for [Chyron][] | Summer 2008

-* QA test Flash / ActionScript 3 broadcast weather system, speeding up time-to-market for broadcast partners.

-### Developer at [Nu Horizons][] | Summers 2003-2005

-* Create and maintain ASP/MSSQL parametric search systems, quiz software and parts order forms, helping keep salesman knowledge up-to-date and correct.

 communities
 ===========